xiaolaba/Cyclocomputer-CC-PA100W-weak-signal-and-clone-possible/README.md

 ```

 ####   3. Generate PWM signal
-AVR MCU has hardware pin for PWM, this simple method has set ratio of on/off time, but not the frequency but it is ok for our target and goal,
+AVR MCU has hardware pin for PWM, this simple method has set ratio of on/off time, the ration is (on_time/255), omits the frequency but it is ok for our target and goal,
 ```
   analogWrite(9,50);  // generate PWM signal, arduino Nano D9 pin, AVR maga328/168 PB1, PWM ratio, on/off time 50/(255-50)%
 ```

-To drive the motor, PWM signal at D9, plusing NPN transistor (2N3904 or MJE800) & turned on/off quickly, motor will see supply voltage in averaging to a "set point", speed is controlled. but no feedback of this design, it may vary a very little depends on +5V and the motor loading, havier & stronger magnets, all accountable.
+To drive the motor, PWM signal putput at D9 (see Motor driver circuit), plusing NPN transistor (2N3904 or MJE800) & turned on/off quickly, motor will see supply voltage in averaging to a "set point", speed is controlled. but no feedback of this design, it may vary a very little depends on +5V and the motor loading, havier & stronger magnets, all accountable.

 ### conclusion
 the smaller brush motor and open-loop control, easy for wheeling and testing